Schaffen-Softw/Sturdy/README.md

 # Sturdy

 > An Application for Students by Students.
 > School-Hub is an Android Application which is developed using Flutter as Front-End and Firebase as Backend.
-This Android Application is medium of connection between tutors and students.
+This Android Application is medium of connection between Tutors and Students.

 ---
 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)